 Text: Adam Longman Parker

-Stay tuned for the next part of Principles of Black Music on Call & Response coming soon.
+Read Part Two of Principles of Black Music on Call & Response.